Artist Biographies – Sorted by Last Name – M – O

 Vaughan Oliver – notable album cover credits include – Pixies – Come on Pilgrim, Surfer Rosa, Doolittle and Monkey Gone To Heaven; David Sylvian – Secrets of the Beehive; The Breeders – Pod and Safari; Psychedelic Furs – Until She Comes and World Outside; Lush – Spooky, For Love and Hypocrite; Throwing Muses – House Tornado and Counting Backwards

 (b.
-September, 1957) Raised in Sedgefield, England, Vaughan Oliver knew, as a teenager, that he wanted to design album covers.
+September, 1957; d.
+December, 2019 in London, U.K.) Raised in Sedgefield, England, Vaughan Oliver knew, as a teenager, that he wanted to design album covers.
 He liked how these images combined art and music (i.e., image and sound) and most-appreciated the ones that showed some imagination in their design.

 With a partner, photographer Nigel Grierson, Oliver founded his own design firm called 23 Envelope and found a client in the popular independent UK record label 4AD, a spin-off label run by two Beggar’s Banquet employees named Peter Kent and Ivo Watts-Russell and home of acts including Bauhaus, Cocteau Twins, Dead Can Dance and Modern English from the UK and American indie bands including The Breeders, Pixies and Throwing Muses.
 After Grierson left in 1988, Oliver re-named the company v23 and continued to produce memorable 4AD sleeve designs through the late 1990s, working with a small slate of talented photographers including Marc Atkins, Chris Bigg, Simon Larbalestier, Timothy O’Donnel and others.
 Other clients who sought out Oliver’s work included guitarist Robert Fripp and singer/songwriter David Sylvian, who hired him to design both record sleeves and covers for his illustrated poem/lyric books (titled Trophies I and II).
 Recent clients include film-maker David Lynch (2011’s Crazy Clown Time) and musical acts including TV On The Radio, Nyam, Nyam, A.R.
 Kane and I Break Horses.